Best Astrophotography Telescopes (2025)

 Whether you’re brand new to the hobby or a budding astrophotographer looking to take the next step, I think you’ll enjoy my list of the best astrophotography telescopes available today and find the perfect model for your specific needs and goals.

-If you’re looking for my top pick without reading any further, you can’t go wrong with a triplet apochromatic refractor like the Sky-Watcher Esprit 100.
-At a focal length of 500mm at F/5.5, it can capture brilliant nebulae, large galaxies, the moon, and more.
+If you’re looking for my top pick without reading any further, you can’t go wrong with an apochromatic refractor like the Askar SQA106.
+At a focal length of roughly 500mm and an aperture of F/4.8, it can capture brilliant nebulae, large galaxies, the moon, and more.

 I have used over 50 telescopes for astrophotography to date.